 Solis has undeniable resemblance to another British film that came out a little earlier – Capsule (2016) from director Andrew Martin.
-Both films appropriate the premise from Buried (2010), of one man inside a coffin where the camera stayed with him for the duration.
-Both films follow the premise of Buried, albeit with the coffin being replaced by a space capsule. (although here Steven Ogg has a corpse seated next to him for much of the journey).
+Both films appropriate the premise from Buried (2010), which had one man (Ryan Reynolds) trapped inside a coffin where the camera stayed with him for the duration.
+Both of these other films follow the premise of Buried, albeit with the coffin being replaced by a space capsule (while here Steven Ogg also has a corpse seated next to him for much of the journey).
 In all three films, the only others the central character interacts with are those on the radio (a cellphone in Buried).

 Capsule was set in Earth orbit during some alternate history version of the Cold War where the UK had a manned space program and the hero was torn between conflicting radio signals coming from the US and Soviet Union.
 By contrast, Solis takes a leaf or two from Sunshine (2007) and has the escape pod on a collision course with the sun and the sole survivor having to deal with various problems that threaten his survival as a pursuing vessel attempts a rescue.
 Capsule kept more faithfully to the containment of the premise whereas Solis expands out on it, having Steven Ogg move into other areas of the capsule to affect repairs and at one point conduct a hazardous repair mission on the outside hull of the ship.

 Solis joins a bunch of films that have come out since the enormous critical success of Gravity (2013) concerning themselves with realistically detailed space missions and/or disasters that occur in the course of a space mission.
-These include Ridley Scott’s The Martian (2015), which proved almost as big a success as Gravity, and other works such as Europa Report (2013), Approaching the Unknown (2016), Life (2017), The Space Between Us (2017), Ad Astra (2019) and on the tv screen The Expanse (2016– ), The First (2018) and the National Geographic channel docudrama series Mars (2016-8), as well as the real-life based films Salyut 7 (2017) and First Man (2018).
+These include Ridley Scott’s The Martian (2015), which proved almost as big a success as Gravity, and other works such as Europa Report (2013), Approaching the Unknown (2016), Life (2017), The Space Between Us (2017), Ad Astra (2019), Stowaway (2021) and on the tv screens The Expanse (tv series, 2015-22), The First (2018), Away (2020) and the National Geographic channel docudrama series Mars (2016-8), as well as the real-life based films Salyut 7 (2017) and First Man (2018).